alice_lepissier@brown.edu

 About Alice

-Lépissier’s research interests include energy transitions, carbon pricing, and pathways for decarbonization.
-Lépissiers research has focused on climate change, tropical deforestation, and illicit financial flows.
-She developed the SkyShares model, an interactive tool which allows policy-makers to simulate carbon markets from a chosen temperature target.
+Lépissier’s research interests include energy transitions; carbon pricing; and pathways for decarbonization.
+Prior to joining the University of California; Santa Barbara; Lépissier was a Research Associate at the Center for Global Development where her research focused on climate change; tropical deforestation; and illicit financial flows.
+She developed the SkyShares model; an interactive tool which allows policy-makers to simulate carbon markets from a chosen temperature target.
 She has also contributed to the United Nation’s report on illicit financial flows from Africa.
 Her prior experience includes working on adaptation to sea-level rise in Namibia and developing a climate adaptation plan for the city of Cape Town.
-Originally from France, Lépissier has lived in five countries and is fluent in three languages.
+Originally from France; Lépissier has lived in five countries and is fluent in three languages.

 In the News

-"SkyShares: An Idea to Stop Climate Change Effectively, Efficiently, and Equitably," Alice Lépissier (with Arthur Baker), Blog Post, Center for Global Development, December 4, 2019.
+Opinion: "SkyShares: An Idea to Stop Climate Change Effectively, Efficiently, and Equitably," Alice Lépissier (with Arthur Baker), Center for Global Development, December 4, 2019.

-"A Global Carbon Tax or Cap-and-Trade?
-Part 1: The Economic Arguments," Alice Lépissier (with Owen Barder), Blog Post, Center for Global Development, September 8, 2014.
+Opinion: "A Global Carbon Tax or Cap-and-Trade?
+Part 1: The Economic Arguments," Alice Lépissier (with Owen Barder), Center for Global Development, September 8, 2014.

-"Setting a Price on Carbon Immediately Is Necessary to Avoid Dangerous Climate Change," Alice Lépissier (with Owen Barder), Blog Post, Center for Global Development, April 17, 2014.
+Opinion: "Setting a Price on Carbon Immediately Is Necessary to Avoid Dangerous Climate Change," Alice Lépissier (with Owen Barder), Center for Global Development, April 17, 2014.

-"Nineteenth Time Lucky?," Alice Lépissier (with Owen Barder), Blog Post, Center for Global Development, November 29, 2013.
+Opinion: "Nineteenth Time Lucky?," Alice Lépissier (with Owen Barder), Center for Global Development, November 29, 2013.

-"Open Ownership: UK Leads," Alice Lépissier, Blog Post, Center for Global Development, October 13, 2013.
+Opinion: "Open Ownership: UK Leads," Alice Lépissier, Center for Global Development, October 13, 2013.

 Publications